Bear helps itself to 60 cupcakes from Connecticut bakery, scares employees

 Statistics compiled by the department show that there were a record 67 reports of bears entering Connecticut homes in 2022.
 The previous record was 45 in 2020.

 On Friday, a bear cub wandered into a neighborhood near downtown Hartford and climbed up a tree.
-Police blocked off the street as authorities decided how to handle the situation.
-The bear was still in the tree Friday afternoon.
+Local residents were delighted and surprised, saying it was highly unusual for bears to come into the city.
+Police, animal control officers and state environmental authorities responded, creating a scene for several hours.

+Authorities eventually tranquilized the young bear and planned to relocate it.
+Its destination was not disclosed.